frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/bench-version.md

 title: Bench - bench version
 metatags:
   description:
-    The Bench CLI has a version command to show version of your Frappe Apps.
+    The Bench CLI has a version command to display the version of your Frappe Apps.
 ---

 # bench version